 Why it's important:

 If you see your cost per conversion along your entire funnel is high, it's likely the audience you're targeting isn't suited for what you're trying to sell.
-Likewise, cost per conversion issues across your ads can mean that your creative, ad copy, and images need more work.
+Likewise, cost-per-conversion issues across your ads can mean that your creative and your ad copy need more work.

 Cost per conversion benchmarks